Bratusse/HPC_root_norm/README.md

 # Multithreading and vectorizing exercise
-Exercise to implement multithreading and vectorized calculation to a simple C program.
+Exercise to implement multithreading and vectorized calculation in a simple C program.